wcsanders1/MockApiHub/README.md

 prettyJSON = true
 ```

 After configuring the hub server, you need to configure your mock APIs and provide files containing the data you want them to return.
-The API configuration files and data files must be placed in `api/apis`, whose root must be the directory of the executable.
-Each mock API must have its own directory as a subdirectory of `api/apis`, which must itself end in the letters `Api`.
-Each mock API must have it's own configuration file, which must end in the letters `api` and must be in `toml` format.
-(I apologize for the complexity and constraint of how the configuration files must be.
-I plan to simplify this in a later release.)
+The API configuration files and data files must be placed in a directory called `mockApis`, whose root must be the directory of the executable.
+Each mock API must have its own directory as a subdirectory of `mockApis`, each of which must end in the letters `Api`.
+Each mock API must have its own configuration file, which must end in the letters `Api` and must be in `toml` format.
+See examples in the `mockApis` directory in this repository, or read further.

 This application does not limit the amount of mock APIs that can run at once; however, each mock API must listen on a distinct port, and none of them can listen on the same port as the hub server.